What Do We Mean When We Talk About Data Storytelling?: Comparing Data Storytelling with Classic Narratology

 \subsection{Plot}

-\textit{Narratological perspectives.} Aristotle defined a plot as the ``arrangement of incidents''~\cite{upton1748critical}.
+\textit{Narratological perspectives.} Aristotle defined a plot as the \emph{arrangement of incidents}~\cite{upton1748critical}.
 Chatman interpreted that a plot considers not only the sequence of events but also which events to emphasize and de-emphasize to focus on certain aspects of events and characters~\cite{chatman1978story}.

-The sequence of events is not a simple, linear structure; instead, the events are connected; as Robert MacKee stated ``plot is an accurate term that names the internally consistent, interrelated pattern of events that move through time to shape and design a story.''~\cite{mckee2005story} A well-designed plot not only narrates events but also generates dramatic effects such as suspense, surprise, conflicts, and resolutions~\cite{chatman1978story, mckee2005story, abbott2020cambridge}.
+The sequence of events is not a simple, linear structure; instead, the events are connected; as Robert MacKee stated, \emph{plot is an accurate term that names the internally consistent, interrelated pattern of events that move through time to shape and design a story.}~\cite{mckee2005story} A well-designed plot not only narrates events but also generates dramatic effects such as suspense, surprise, conflicts, and resolutions~\cite{chatman1978story, mckee2005story, abbott2020cambridge}.
 Throughout the history of narrative, typical plots and their structures have been recognized as classic narrative structures for inspiring story creation, such as Freytag's Pyramid~\cite{freytag1895technique} and the Hero's Journey~\cite{campbell2008hero}.

-\textit{Data storytelling perspectives.} As discussed in Section~\ref{sec:technique}, not all data storytelling definitions consider narrative structure to be an essential element for data storytelling.
+\textit{Data storytelling perspectives.} As discussed in Section~\ref{sec:technique}, not all data storytelling conceptualizations consider narrative structure to be an essential element for data storytelling.
 Overall, \textbf{we observed three types of understanding of plots in data storytelling}.

-\textbf{Plots in data storytelling are not necessary.} This understanding of data storytelling aligns with the minimal definition of narratives---the representation of events.
+\textbf{Plots in data storytelling are not necessary.} This understanding of data storytelling aligns with the minimal conceptualization of narratives---the representation of events.
 In such instances of data stories, data visualizations are often accompanied by narratives to reveal key data findings.
 However, the organization and interconnections of the data insights to form a narrative arc are often lacking.
 For example, in the work~\cite{a38martinez2020data} that applies data storytelling to facilitate learning analytics, the authors give an example in which the key data insights are annotated in a timeline visualization of students' learning activities.
 These data insights, however, are not further organized and connected to draw any conclusion.